AidanHockey5/ESP8266_VGM_Player_PSG_YM2612/README.md

 Connect the control register like this:

-YM2612 Data Shift Register | PSG & YM2612
+Control Shift Register | PSG & YM2612
 ------------ | -------------
 QA | PSG WE
 QB | YM2612 IC